apcountryman/cmake-utilities/README.md

 ## Git Hooks

-To install this repository's Git hooks, run the `install` script located in the `git/hooks` directory.
+To install this repository's Git hooks, run the `install.sh` script located in the `git/hooks` directory.
-See the `install` script's help text for usage details.
+See the `install.sh` script's help text for usage details.
 ```
-$ ./git/hooks/install --help
+$ ./git/hooks/install.sh --help
 ```

 ## Code of Conduct